Micro4food/wiki-workstation/README.md

  ```
  It's the same with bam files, which are binary version of sam files (alignment files).
 Also, sorted bam files take up much less space while compressed, so use `samtools sort` to sort them

+# Raw data

+A copy of the raw data (fastq.gz files) should be kept in `/data01/data/` for safekeeping as the files in this folder can't be deleted.
+Copy them from here or use symbolic links in your directory to access them.

 # Running bioinformatic analyses and scripts with conda
 All software is installed by the System Administrator (Lena).
 This is to prevent the accidental removal or changing of important software or files.